CodeYourFuture/curriculum/content/js1/blocks/data/index.md

 We’re going to focus on the JavaScript programming language.

 A programming language organises data with rules so we understand what we can and cannot do with it.
-(We can't count the words in a picture, or divide yellow by zero.)
 Languages split data up into different categories called {{<tooltip title="data types">}}
 A **data type** is a grouping of data with some particular properties{{</tooltip>}}.
 In JavaScript, we have five data types.
 We will look first at numbers and strings.

 #### Number data type